 The purpose of the biological intercalibration is to evaluate the quality of the taxonomic work on the biological material delivered to the Programme centre.
 The quality can influence on the evaluation of the samples, which is based on the species and their tolerance (Raddum et al. 1988, Fjellheim and Raddum 1990, Raddum 1999).
 The control is therefore important for evaluation of the significance of trends in biotic indexes both for a specific site/watershed, as well as for comparisons of trends between different regions and countries.
-The material is also used for multivariate statistical analysis (Larsen et al. 1996, Skjelkvåle et al. 2000, Halvorsen et al. 2002, Velle et al., 2013).
+The material is also used in multivariate statistical analysis (Larsen et al. 1996, Skjelkvåle et al. 2000, Halvorsen et al. 2002, Halvorsen et al. 2003), and in analyses of biodiversity (Velle et al., 2013, Velle et al. 2016).
 The results of this type of data treatment are especially sensitive to the quality of the species identification.
 The biological intercalibration focuses on the taxonomic skills of the participants and is a tool for improving the quality of work at the different laboratories as well as harmonisation of the biological database.

 The methods for intercalibration of biological material were outlined in 1991 at the 7th ICP Waters Task Force meeting in Galway, Ireland.
-The different countries/laboratories have to know, first of all, their home fauna.
-Since the fauna in different geographical regions vary, it is necessary to prepare specific samples for each participating laboratory, based on their home fauna.
+The different countries/laboratories have to know, first of all, their native fauna.
+Since the fauna in different geographical regions vary, it is necessary to prepare specific samples for each participating laboratory, based on their native fauna.
 It is a problem for the exercise of the intercalibration that it is not possible to use standardised samples for all participants.
 To solve this problem, each laboratory send identified samples of invertebrates from their own monitoring sites to the Programme centre.
 The Programme centre will additionally add species known to be present in the region of the specific laboratory.
 Based on this, each laboratory receives individual test samples composed of species representing their own monitoring region.